KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/EmergenceReflection.md

 - There is no need to reflect methods: reflecting fields, no-argument constructor and destructor is enough.
-- We can focus on [standard layout types](https://en.cppreference.com/w/cpp/named_req/StandardLayoutType) and ignore other types as in the most cases data is stored in such types.
+- We can focus on [standard layout types](https://en.cppreference.com/w/cpp/named_req/StandardLayoutType) and ignore other types because in the most cases data is stored in such types.
 - Reflection must provide API for O(1) field access: no search, no nested hierarchy traversing.
 - Reflection headers must be lightweight and template-free for optimal compile time.
 - Reflection must be aware of unions and inplace vectors: otherwise iteration would show irrelevant fields.